Writer keeping a notebook for story ideas

 Act 2: The Middle (Rising Conflict)

 This is your book’s longest piece or part.
 Your character tries to figure out how to solve the problem, but things only get more difficult.
-To make your character struggle to make it interesting, include,
+To make your character's journey interesting, include,

-Think of this as the messy middle, where things get complicated.
-The detective is following clues, but he keeps finding something is more dangerous.
+Think of this as the messy middle, where things get more complicated.
+The detective follows clues, only to discover that the mystery is more dangerous than he expected.

-To learn more about rising conflict, read our article What Is Rising Action in a Story? it will give you a better picture.
+To learn more about rising conflict, read our article What Is Rising Action in a Story?
+It explains this in more detail.

 Act 3: The Ending (Resolution)